 - The Promise: Mars asks Venus to promise to break his moon if he dies, no matter what it takes.
 She agrees.

 - Punctuated!
 For!
 Emphasis!:Sun: We.
 Move.
 On.

 - Put on a Bus: Pluto, who has presumably still been hanging out there alone in the dark since the second comic.

 - The Bus Came Back: While that apparently was what he was doing the whole time, he's been brought back into the main plot after Black Hole started talking to him.

-- "The Reason You Suck" Speech: Mars delivers one to Earth when she tries to find out more about him, with him accusing her of not really caring about what he's like, and that she's just trying to satisfy her own curiosity.
+- "The Reason You Suck" Speech: Mars delivers one to Earth when she tries to find out more about him, with him accusing her of not really caring about what he's like, and that she's just trying to befriend people to satisfy her own curiosity.
 Earth doesn't really have a reply to that.